cougargrades/types/README.md

 # @cougargrades/types

-🔣 TypeScript types for use across multiple CougarGrades services
+🔣 TypeScript types and classes for use across multiple projects